Updated: Oct 14, 2021

 My 1:1 coaching is tailored to you - while there are certain themes I find clients can have in common, your journey is unique to you.

-My signature programme involves 7 x sessions of 75 minutes of online coaching, with homework (practising the tools you learn in the sessions, plus worksheets as appropriate).
+My signature programme involves 6 months of online coaching, with homework (practising the tools you learn in the sessions, plus worksheets as appropriate).

 There is also a significant amount of between-session support via WhatsApp and email, plus I include a DISC personality profile (see here for more information on DISC).